Home | Blog Index | Blog Archives | Christianity & Faith Essays

 In the last example, you can see that two rapid brightness changes occured during a single frame scan of the sensor, resulting in two 'splits' of the frame.

-Unfortunately for storm observers, the trend is that CCD chips are being widely phased out in favor of CMOS in nearly all new HD video cameras (both consumer AND prosumer models).
+Unfortunately for storm photographers, the trend is that CCD chips are being widely phased out in favor of CMOS in nearly all new HD video cameras (both consumer AND prosumer models).
 CMOS chips are cheaper, use less power and capture better images in well-let scenes than CCDs.
 While some of the CMOS cameras can perform well with lightning in certain environments, the majority of their lightning video will exhibit the rolling shutter problem.
 If the camera has a CMOS chip - no matter how expensive it is (including the new Sony XDCAM EX1) - it will have this problem with capturing lightning.

 A good test to check a camera for rolling shutter is using a camera flash in a darkened room, which will produce the same 'split screen' effect as a lightning flash.